hydra13/PomodoroApp/README.md

 # PomodoroApp
-This is a simple application for using the Pomodoro metod from Time Managment
+This is a simple application for using the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) from Time Managment.

-Icons from: http://www.softicons.com (Author - Custom Icon Design)
+Icons from: [softicons.com](http://www.softicons.com) (Author - Custom Icon Design)